iotdomain/iotdomain-standard/iotconnect-standard.md

 **Administrator Marks The Publisher As Trusted**

-The **ZSAS** is the Zone Signature Authority Service.
-Its sole purpose is to generate and sign keys for publishers.
+The **ZCAS** is the Zone Certificate Authority Service.
+Its purpose is to issue keys and certificates to publishers that have joined the zone.

-The ZSAS needs to be told that the publisher with public key X is indeed the publisher with the ID it claims to have.
+The ZCAS needs to be told that the publisher with public key X is indeed the publisher with the ID it claims to have.
 Optionally additional identity can be required such as location, contact email, phone, administrator name and address.

 The method to establish trust can vary based on the situation.
-The following method is used in the ZSAS reference implementation.
+The following method is used in the ZCAS reference implementation.

 1. On installation of a new publisher, the administrator notes the publisher ID and the public key generated by that publisher.
 The publisher publishes its discovery using the temporary key.

-2. Next, the administrator logs in to the ZSAS service.
+2. Next, the administrator logs in to the ZCAS service.
 The service shows a list of untrusted publishers.
 The administrator verifies if the publisher and the public key match.
-If there is a match, the administrator informs the ZSAS that the publisher can be trusted.
+If there is a match, the administrator informs the ZCAS that the publisher can be trusted.

-3. When a publisher status changes from untrusted to trusted, the ZSAS starts the cycle of key renewal as described below.
+3. When a publisher status changes from untrusted to trusted, the ZCAS starts the cycle of key renewal as described below.

-## Renewing Publisher Keys And Signature - ZSAS
+## Renewing Publisher Keys And Signature - ZCAS

 A publisher can not request a new set of keys.
-Instead, it is issued new keys and signature by the ZSAS automatically when its certificate has less than half its life left.
+Instead, it is issued new keys and signature by the ZCAS automatically when its certificate has less than half its life left.
 This is triggered when a publisher publishes its own node information using a valid signature.
-Once a publisher uses the newly issued key and certificate, ZSAS removes the old key from its records.
+Once a publisher uses the newly issued key and certificate, ZCAS removes the old key from its records.
 This key can no longer be used to obtain a new key and signature.
 It is therefore important that the publisher persists the new key and signature before publishing using the new keys.
-Note that the ZSAS does not store the private key it generated for the publisher.
-Once send to the publishers, only the public key is retained.
+Note that the ZCAS does not store the private key it generated for the publisher.
+Once sent to the publishers, only the public key is retained.
 The lifetime of a signed identity is relatively short.
 The default is 30 days.
-After half this time the identity is renewed by the ZSAS service.
+After half this time the identity is renewed by the ZCAS service.
 If no trusted public key is on record for the publisher, the publisher is marked as untrusted and the identity key is stored for review by administrator.

-The ZSAS listens for publisher discovery messages on address:
+The ZCAS listens for publisher discovery messages on address:

   **\{zone}/\{publisher}/\{node}/\$publisher**

-The new keys and signature is published on the publisher's zsas address.
+The new keys and signature is published on the publisher's ZCAS address.
 The publisher must subscribe to this address if it wishes to join the secure zone:

   **\{zone}/\{publisher}/\{node}/\$keys**

 The payload is encrypted using the last known publisher's public encryption key.
 The publisher must decrypt it using its encryption private key.
 A separate keyset is used for encryption messages to the publisher.
-The zsas includes the encryption keys, which are renewed at the same time as the signature keys.
+The ZCAS includes the encryption keys, which are renewed at the same time as the signature keys.
 Since encryption uses a different algorithm than signing and the public key might not be interchangeable, a separate keyset is used to prevent any dependencies.

 Message Structure: